The Bristol Anarchist Bookfair Collective

 Website: http://www.bristolanarchistbookfair.org (and yes you are already here…)

-Mobile: around bookfair time we may set up a mobile number, and the number will be here when it is live.
+Mobile: around bookfair time we may set up a mobile number, and the number will be here when it is live – it is now on 07486267013.

 Now on TWITTER: @bristolbookfair

-Meetings: We meet regularly at Kebele social centre (our postal address).
+Meetings: We meet regularly, usually at Kebele social centre (our postal address).
 Most of the year we meet monthly, but in the 3 months before the bookfair, and for just after, we up that to bi-weekly.
-Check this site and Bristol Indymedia for dates of meetings.
+Check our website and

 What is ‘The Bookfair Collective’?

 The Bookfair Collective is a group of individuals who came together voluntarily in spring 2008, inspired to hold a bookfair in Bristol later that year.
-Well we managed to put one on on 13 September at St Werburghs centre, it was the first anarchist bookfair in bristol for 15 years – see the archive of all bookfairs.
+Well we managed to put one on on 13 September at St Werburghs centre, it was the first anarchist bookfair in Bristol for 15 years – see the archive of all bookfairs.
 To achieve this we met regularly at Kebele social centre, and at meetings we made, and make, decisions by consensus.
 We are all active anarchists with involvement in a variety of campaigns and activities, and helping the Bookfair happen is an extension of those activities.
-We are though a small collective with a core of 5 people, so if you are inspired and committed please get in touch.
-For now we continue,on a year by year basis, to organise a bookfair in Bristol.
+We are though a small collective, so if you are inspired and committed please get in touch.
+For now we continue, reforming on a year by year basis, to organise a bookfair in Bristol.

 We are not leaders however.
 Our role is largely administrative – sorting a venue, booking stalls & workshops, providing publicity, raising funds and helping the Bookfair run smoothly on the day.
 Any anarchist who wants to help facilitate the Bookfair is welcome to attend our meetings, but be aware they are busy meetings with lots to do!
 If you want to help without attending meetings there is plenty you can do – distribute publicity, raise funds (put on a benefit event), run a stall or workshop, volunteer at the Bookfair cafe, help set up and take down on the day.
 Just do it, or contact us for more info.